Construction Accident Attorneys

 Construction workers have one of the most dangerous jobs in the U.S. because of the nature of their work and the equipment they use.
 Construction accidents can cause significant pain and suffering — and may even render victims unable to work.

 There can be significant impact on the family’s finances, especially if there are costly medical expenses.
-If you have been injured on a construction job in Glastonbury, Simsbury, Hartford, or in Connecticut, this is what you need to know.
+If you have been injured on a construction job in Hartford County, reach out to a construction accident lawyer in Simsbury or Glastonbury, Connecticut, at Hassett & George, P.C. today.

 Construction Accident Statistics